your shopping cart is empty.

 The beauty of terrazzo lies in its versatility: it can be customized to achieve a wide range of looks.
 It pairs beautifully with other materials such as wood and stainless steel, and its resistance to moisture (when sealed properly, of course) makes it ideal for outdoor use.

-6. Glazed Brick for Organic Designs
+6. Glazed Brick Bar Tops for Handcrafted, Organic Bars

 Glazed brick tiles lend distinctive, organic charm to outdoor bar tops, offering a smooth surface that exudes warmth and character.
 The glaze not only enhances the visual appeal of the brick but also provides an added layer of protection against water and outdoor elements.